conorfk/rock-paper-scissors/README.md

-## rock-paper-scissors
+# rock-paper-scissors(-lizard-spock)
-# Use "python main.py" in git terminal to run
+## Use "python main.py" in git terminal to run
-#
-## Purpose
+# Purpose
-# To refresh on basic python syntax
+## To refresh on basic python syntax
-# Mostly taken straight from https://realpython.com/python-rock-paper-scissors/
+## Stater code taken from https://realpython.com/python-rock-paper-scissors/